-For example, if the error is located in a clean page of memory and the error exception is generated by a load from the location infected with the error, then software might be able to repair the error by:
+An error exception is generated by a load from a location in a clean page of memory that is infected by an error.
+Software might be able to repair the error by:

 - Reloading the page from a backing store.
 This makes the memory system state consistent with the uncorrupted view.
 Executing the instruction at the restart address will load the uncorrupted value into the PE state. - Invalidating the clean page and marking it page as inaccessible.
 Executing the instruction at the restart address will result in a Translation fault being generated when the program tries to access the page.
 The target of the load will contain an UNKNOWN value, which is permitted by the architecture.
 The MMU fault handler can then reload the page from the backing store, as it would for a page that has not been previously accessed or has been paged out.